 Others Lost With Significant Starting Or Special Teams Experience (3)- WR/KR Jeremy Bloom, WR John Donahoe, DT DeAndre Fluellen.
 Specialists Returning (4)- PK Mason Crosby, PK Kevin Eberhart, SN Greg Pace, P John Torp.
 Specialists Lost (1)- SN Jake Jones.

-SENIOR ANALYSIS Colorado has 12 seniors on its roster, with all but three in the two-deep on the depth chart as the season opens: OG Terrance Barreau, DT Brandon Dabdoub, DL Matt McChesney, WR Ron Monteilh, TB Bobby Purify, OG Derek Stemrich, TE Quinn Sypniewski, TE Jesse Wallace and OT Sam Wilder.
-WR Mike Duren is in the receiver rotation and might return kicks, while DT McKenzie Tilmon is listed third at nose tackle.
-The 12th senior, PK J.T.
+SENIOR ANALYSIS Colorado has 12 seniors on its roster, with all but two in the two-deep or in the regular rotation as in the case at WR and TE on the depth chart: OG Terrance Barreau, DT Brandon Dabdoub, WR Mike Duren, DT Matt McChesney, WR Ron Monteilh, TB Bobby Purify, OG Derek Stemrich, TE Quinn Sypniewski, TE Jesse Wallace and OT Sam Wilder.
+DT McKenzie Tilmon is listed third at nose tackle, and the 12th senior, PK J.T.
 Eberly, is out for the season with a torn Achilles tendon.